 Among one of the fourteen movements in Carnival is one entitled Pianists.
-This is the composer's cheeky jibe at keyboard musicians who, in his mind, spent a fair bit of time repetitively going over mindless exercises like scales.
+This is the composer's cheeky jibe at keyboard musicians who, in his opinion, spent a fair bit of time repetitively going over exercises like scales.

 When we use the term "symphony", we use it to mean a large-scale orchestral work without the piano.
 (An orchestral work with a piano as the soloist is known as a "concerto".)
 But Saint-Saens didn't just stop at using the piano, he wrote for four-handed piano (two people playing a duet) with orchestral instruments, and included the pipe organ as well!
 In the whole canon of classical music there is only one Organ Symphony - and it is Saint-Saens.

 Music from the work was used in the film Babe, about a pig raised by a border collie, and among other things, helps a duck destroy an alarm clock, fights a cat, sorts brown hens from white ones, talks to cows, and who herds sheep and does the job of a sheep dog.

 Perhaps for Saint-Saens there was no escape from the animals after all!

 Learn the piano by playing music you like while extending your skills in a positive process.